nestybox/sysbox-ee/docs/user-guide/dind.md

 Inside a system container you _can_ deploy privileged Docker containers (e.g., by issuing the following command to the inner Docker: `docker run --privileged ...`).

+    NOTE: due to a bug in Docker, this requires the inner Docker to be version 19.03 or newer.

 The ability to run privileged containers inside a system container is useful when deploying inner containers that require full privileges (typically containers for system services such as Kubernetes control-plane pods).